LinkNacional/give-form-multilingual/README.txt

 2. In installed plugins look for the 'add new' option in the header;

-3. Click on the 'submit plugin' option in the page title and upload the give-form-multilingual.zip plugin;
+3. Click on the 'submit plugin' option in the page title and upload the lkn-give-form-multilingual.zip plugin;

 4. Click on the 'install now' button and then activate the installed plugin;